instagibbs/bolts/XX-eltoo-peer-protocol.md

 The symmetrical transaction state among all peers means that we can simplify some aspects while requiring additional range negotiation in others.

 Reserve requirements are removed as there are no penalty transactions.
+Ulterior mechanisms extension could re-enable punishment in the future by leveraging [asymmetric witnesses](https://github.com/LLFourn/witness-asymmetric-channel) between all peers.

 #### Defined Eltoo Channel Types